Skip to content

 In many cases, yes.
 Survivors and parents may be able to sue Snapchat for child safety failures when there is evidence that the platform’s design, policies, and inaction contributed to the abuse.

-A civil claim against Snapchat is separate from any criminal case against the individual abuser.
+These civil claims against Snapchat are separate from any criminal prosecution against the individual abuser.
 You can often pursue both.
 Even if there is no criminal conviction, a civil lawsuit may still succeed because the legal standards are different.

 You may have a viable Snapchat sexual abuse lawsuit if: